salendron/paas-at-home/README.md

 ```
 docker build --tag in-memory-db:1.0 .
 ```
 Now we can run our service on docker.
-We set name, the name of this container instance, as well as the prot we want it to run on and also a restart policy.
+We set name, the name of this container instance, as well as the port we want it to run on and also a restart policy.
 We use "unless-stopped", which restarts the container, even on failures or docker deamon restarts, unless we manually stop it.
 See more restart options [here](https://docs.docker.com/config/containers/start-containers-automatically/).
 ```
 docker run -d -p 7000:7000 --name in-memory-db -e PORT='7000' -v /var/run/docker.sock:/var/run/docker.sock --restart unless-stopped in-memory-db:1.0
 ```